mr-kerad/Chore-Door/README.md

 ## How to Play

-1. **Start the Game**: Click on the "Start" button to begin a new round of the game.
+1. **Start the Game**: Click on the "Good Luck!" button to begin a new round of the game.
 2. **Choose a Door**: Click on one of the three doors to open it.
 3. **Outcome**: If you open the door with the chore behind it, the game ends, and you lose.
 If you open a door with a pleasant surprise, you win the round.
 4. **Play Again**: After a round ends, you can click on the "Play Again" button to start a new round.